It goes without saying that UK National Lottery is very popular in the UK, with an estimated 70% of the adult population playing the game.

 National Lottery players helped to raise over £20 billion for Good Causes to date.
 On average, around £25 million is generated for Good Causes each week.
 One in four National Lottery jackpots is won by a syndicate.

-New cars are the first purchase for a third of all National Lottery winners (34%) – few stop at just the one set of wheels though, as an average number of motors bought by lottery millionaires is over six.
+- A new car is the first purchase 34% of lottery winners make with their winnings with an average number of motors bought by lottery millionaires is over six.
 BMW is the National Lottery millionaires’ favourite make of car, with Mercedes and Land Rover/Range Rover coming in second and third places respectively.

+- 80% of National Lottery millionaires' buy a bigger, nicer home.
 National Lottery millionaires do not move far though as 88% stay within 20 miles of their old home, proving that friends and family are hard to leave behind.
-Property purchases do not stop at this side of the English Channel as 15% of National Lottery winners have bought a property abroad, largely in Spain and the USA, however, France, Cyprus, Greece and Canada are also popular.

-National Lottery winners are also keen philanthropists, with 91% reporting they have made a charitable donation.
+- National Lottery winners are also enthusiastic philanthropists, with a staggering 91% reporting they have made a charitable donation.

 Run on around 4.5% of total revenues, the UK National Lottery is the most cost-efficient lottery in Europe Under the terms of Camelot’s licence, each pound spent on The NationaLottery over the seven-year period is allocated as follows:

-If you live in the UK you can play The National Lottery online at lottery official website.
+If you live in the UK you can play The National Lottery online at The National Lottery official website.